vonssy/Oasis-BOT/README.md

 ## Script

-1. Setup - to create provider ids, the data will be saved to accounts.json.
+1. Setup - to create new providers or take exiting providers, the data will be saved to accounts.json.
 ```bash
 python setup.py #or python3 setup.py
 ```